JianLoong/jianloong.github.io/content/posts/statechart.md

 draft: false
 ---

-Often times, students and even professional developers do not see a need for UML diagrams.
+UML Diagrams are important.
+Statecharts are probably one of the more interesting diagrams.

-This post attempts to explain the train of thought while trying to make a statechart and why it is useful.
+This post attempts to explain my train of thought while trying to make a statechart and why it is useful.

 ### What are statecharts?

+Statecharts are just states, but more interestingly, it attempts to model a **single** object.
+It might seem simple at first but there is more to it.
+Most of the times, and even online resources confuse statechart and activity diagrams.

+Here is my take on attempting to draw a statechart.

 Let's just take a very simple example of an ``Order`` object in an e-Commerce system.
 Something we all know quite well.

+If you are not interested in the thought process of drawing the statechart, just scroll down for the finished product.

 Asking the client who wants the system is a very important part of the process.
 We can start off by asking thing like

 - When a customer places an order what happens? - ``Placed``
 - What happens if there is nothing in stock? - ``Pending``

 All these are just basic questions that can be asked, and we now we have the very first few states.
 It might be incorrect for now, but is the beauty of the modern iterative process.
+It is completely fine to attempt to do the statechart multiple times to gain a better understanding of the object in the system.

 {{<mermaid align="center">}}